 Colour Scheme 12: Neutral and Blue Living Room

-Casual but with a developed style, this Martyn Lawrence Bullard space combines a blue living room wallpaper with neutral and tan upholstery, natural woods and a well-travelled sensibility.
+Casual but with a developed style, this blue living room idea by Martyn Lawrence Bullard space combines blue wallpaper with neutral and tan upholstery, natural woods and a well-travelled sensibility.
 Its aesthetic appears to be the result of layered styling over the years which adds to its personality.